-The city of Laguna Beach offers a wide array of art galleries, boutiques, cafés, and waterfront restaurants.
-St. Francis by the Sea, built-in 1933, is the smallest cathedral in the world (it’s even in the Guinness Book of World Records).
+Laguna Beach offers many art galleries, boutiques, cafés, and waterfront restaurants.
+St. Francis by the Sea, built in 1933, is the world’s smallest cathedral (even in the Guinness Book of World Records).

-Beachside you can explore sea caves, tide pools, secluded coves, and sandy beaches.
-Or just sit and work on a tan.
+Beachside, you can explore sea caves, tide pools, secluded coves, and sandy beaches.
+Or sit and work on a tan.
 We won’t judge.

 41. Savor Spanish Cuisine at Comedor

-If you’re looking for a stylish stay, keep reading to check out more about La Casa del Camino resort further on down the line.
+If you’re looking for a stylish stay, keep reading to learn more about La Casa del Camino resort further down the line.